JVB Expo: collaborative living in Delft

 Prof. Vincent Gruis, TU Delft

-Vincent is currently Head of Department of Management in the Built the Environment, at the Faculty of Architecture and the Built Environment, where he graduated in 2001 with a thesis entitled ‘Financial-economic fundamentals for housing associations’.
+currently Head of Department of Management in the Built the Environment, at the Faculty of Architecture and the Built Environment, where he graduated in 2001 with a thesis entitled ‘Financial-economic fundamentals for housing associations’.
 He has participated in various faculty committees, including the core group of Architecture Curriculum Renewal (CURVE).
 Together with Darinka Czischke, he was awarded the NWO VerDuS Pop Up grant for the project ‘Living together, Researching together’ (Samen Wonen, Samen Onderzoeken).

 Dr. Darinka Czischke, TU Delft